AdobeDocs/certification.en/help/certifications/ac/ac-p-business.md

 **Exam objectives and scope**

-Section 1: Magento open source core feature (49%)
+Section 1: [!DNL Magento Open Source] core feature (49%)

-* Identify the features of Magento Open Source
+* Identify the features of [!DNL Magento Open Source]
 * Distinguish the correct scope and when to use each
 * Demonstrate knowledge of Catalog Management
-* Manipulate pricing by using Magento Open Source features
+* Manipulate pricing by using [!DNL Magento Open Source] features
 * Describe the standard customer journey
 * Describe the standard order lifecycle
 * Describe the day-to-day tasks involved in Store maintenance
 * Explain the different types of content elements and when to use

-Section 2: Adobe Commerce basics (14%)
+Section 2: Adobe [!DNL Commerce] basics (14%)

-* Identify the key features available in Adobe Commerce
+* Identify the key features available in Adobe [!DNL Commerce]
-* Identify service Add-ons in Adobe Commerce
+* Identify service Add-ons in Adobe [!DNL Commerce]
-* Identify hosting options for Adobe Commerce
+* Identify hosting options for Adobe [!DNL Commerce]

 Section 3: Digital marketing and eCommerce fundamentals (24%)